Safe like a Volkswagen

 Your child's safety is a priority - for you, as well as for us.
 That's why we use ISOFIX child seat fittings in specific Volkswagen cars.
 ISOFIX is being adopted worldwide as a safer way to travel with your children.
 Child seats provide extra care and protection due to their solid built.

+The chassis of your car comprise of functional elements, including the frame, suspension, steering components, power train, brakes and fuel system.
+The strength of our body chassis significantly improves control by providing a rigid platform for mounting suspension components.
+An indispensable part of the geometry and structure of our cars.
+They help to maintain the structural integrity of the roof as well as complete the car's safety cell.
 Crumple zones are designed to absorb impact energy during a collision so that most of the energy is dissipated across these zones, and not in your passenger compartment.
-The strong outer shell comes with front and rear crumple zones that help to absorb the impact of a crash, increasing the safety of of occupants.
+The strong outer shell comes with front and rear crumple zones that help to absorb the impact of a crash, increasing the safety of occupants.

-As a vehicle is used, all the separate components will wear down and/or deteriorate over time.
+Functionality: As a vehicle is used, all the separate components will wear down and/or deteriorate over time.
 Vehicles are built from the start with this in mind.
 As a result it is necessary to regularly check the various components, when adjustments or replacement of parts can be made as required.

 During the rainy season, driving can be extremely tricky.
 Even the familiar roads are slippery and behave in unpredictable ways, and your car may be affected by the rain too.
 Hence, to make your driving experience safer, we bring you some essential monsoon tips you might find useful.

-Rain and Flood Precautions
+Rain and Flood Precautions:

 Flooding is an unfortunate incident, and like most natural hazards it comes without a warning.
 Often during a flood, people in cars are stranded for days, and cars too get heavily damaged.
 The rain and flood tips would help you understand your car’s behaviour on inundated roads and would help protect yourself and your car from any possible damages.

 The climate in India is diverse, just like its culture.
-And keeping in mind the climactic conditions in India, we present to you some safety tips to assist you while driving on Indian roads.
+And keeping in mind the climatic conditions in India, we present to you some safety tips to assist you while driving on Indian roads.